-High Altitude Sickness, also medically referred as Acute Mountain Sickness (AMS).
+High Altitude Sickness, also medically referred to as Acute Mountain Sickness (AMS).
 It is a possible uncomfortable pathological reaction in high altitude regions where the air pressure is low and oxygen is thin.

-You can acclimatize the high altitude sickness in a gradual process.
+You can acclimatize high altitude sickness in a gradual process.
 The possible reactions differ by physical conditions.
 Usually, the symptoms of AMS are moderate.

 Common Symptoms of High Altitude Sickness: